Milwaukee crime family: Balistrieri era

 In 1978, the FBI launched an undercover investigation into the Milwaukee family, with the FBI agent Gail T. "Ty" Cobb posing as a vending machine businessman using the undercover alias "Tony Conte".
 Another undercover FBI agent, Joseph D. Pistone, who was investigating the Bonanno crime family of New York under the alias "Donnie Brasco", introduced Cobb to Bonanno family soldier Benjamin "Lefty" Ruggiero who, in exchange for a fee, assisted Cobb in establishing himself in the vending business.
 Pistone visited Milwaukee several times in 1978 in an attempt to "form a marriage" between the Milwaukee and New York families.
 Initially unaware that "Conte" was under the protection of the Bonanno family, Balistrieri allegedly assigned three men to kill Cobb because he had entered the vending business without his permission.
 Ruggiero later arranged a meeting between Cobb and Balistrieri, at which Cobb obtained permission from Balistrieri to operate in Milwaukee.
 Frank Balistrieri and his sons, John and Joseph, entered into an agreement with "Conte" in August 1978 in which they became silent partners in the Best Vending Company, an FBI front company.
 Frank Balistrieri along with his two sons Joseph and John worked with Bonanno crime family capo Michael Sabella, and soldier Benjamin Ruggiero in extorting Best Vending Company from May 1978 to February 1979.
-The Balestrieri's terminated the partnership in December 1978 due to their suspicions that "Conte" was a government agent.
+The Balestrieris terminated the partnership in December 1978 due to their suspicions that "Conte" was a government agent.
 The Milwaukee family did not report these suspicions to the New York or Chicago families, however.

 Fifteen members and associates of the Milwaukee and Bonanno families, including Balistrieri and his sons, were indicted by a federal grand jury on October 1, 1980, at the culmination of the FBI's three-year investigation.
 On April 9, 1984, Frank, John and Joseph Balistrieri were convicted in federal court in Green Bay of attempted extortion and conspiracy to commit extortion.

 Simultaneous to the investigation into the vending business in Milwaukee, the FBI was also conducting Operation Strawman, a multi-state racketeering probe which focused on organized crime's infiltration of the casino industry in Las Vegas.
 Operation Strawman began in May 1978 and was carried out with the cooperation of the Justice Department's Organized Crime Strike Force as well as state and local law enforcement agencies.
 Frank, John and Joseph Balistrieri were among 15 mobsters indicted in September 1983 in relation to the skimming of over $2 million from casinos in Las Vegas.
 The Balistrieris and six other defendants went on trial in federal court in Kansas City beginning in September 1985.
 On December 31, 1985, Frank Balistrieri pleaded guilty to racketeering charges related to the skimming of profits from the Stardust and Fremont casinos.
 John and Joseph Balistrieri were each acquitted in the case.
 Frank Balistrieri was sentenced to ten years in prison to run concurrently with his previous 13-year sentence.
 During his imprisonment, Frank Balistireri appointed his brother, Peter Balistireri, acting boss.